pinellolab/dictys/README.rst

 		- High-performance computing cluster with GPU access at institution or other levels.
 Dedicated computing server.
 Personal computer with high-end consumer level GPU.
 		- People or labs with the above access.
 	2. Reduce the computational load, such as:
 		- For context specific networks, choose only cell clusters of your interest.
-Details TBA.
+For this, delete the uninterested cell clusters in `data/subsets.txt`.
 		- For dynamic networks, use fewer windows.
 This risks reducing time resolution.
 Details TBA.
 		- Reduce the number of training steps.
 This risks reducing network quality.
 Details TBA.
 	3. Configure properly for a powerful CPU.
 Details TBA.